Surrender is an essential part of God’s design for marriage.

 I often use the term “surrendered marriage” to describe the type of marriage I aspire to have.
-It’s the type of marriage that I think God had in mind when he envisioned it before he even created us humans.
+It’s the type of marriage that I think God had in mind when he envisioned it before he even created humankind.
 It’s the type of marriage that is represented by the Bridal Paradigm, which is the notion that we are the bride of Christ and he is our Bridegroom.
 It’s the type of ideal marriage that we as followers of Christ should continually strive for.

 The English word “surrender” comes from two Anglo-Norman French words: Sur and render.
 Let’s break it down